TechnoCosmic/zero/README.md

 - [ ] Interrupt-driven peripheral classes for I²C, SPI, ADC
 - [ ] FAT32 file system support on SD cards

+## Latest Changes

+Major things in the updates will be listed here.
+Bug fixes, refactoring, tidy ups are all implied in every update, so they won't be mentioned.

+2019-11-14      0.3        Initial implementation of `Thread::waitUntil()` for a blocking `delay()`

 ## Licensing

 zero does **NOT** use *any* third-party library, or code from any other project.
 It is entirely self-contained in terms of authorship, dependencies, and licensing, and is released under the MIT License.
 Please see LICENSE.txt for details.